FrederikTobner/The_Holy_Book_of_8086/README.md

-# Boot sector games
+# 8086 Programming

-Programs written for 8086 in assembly language, that could be located in the boot-sector of an IBM-compatible environment.
+Programs written for the 8086 architecture in assembly language, that could be located in the boot-sector of an IBM-compatible environment.
 The boot sector can hold up to 510 bytes.
 The project is based on the book Programming boot sector games by Oscar Toledo G.

 ## Setup